Insights from Google’s John Mueller: Key Lessons for SEOs

 • Update the URL address in Google Search Console when performing a website migration.

 It’s recommended to update the URL address in Google Search Console during (not before) the migration.
-Google lacks data for the analysis of empty space, so it doesn’t make sense to change the URL address before the migration starts.
-It’s better to do it during migration because there will already be content on the new site for the search engine to process.
+Google lacks the data needed to analyze empty space, so it doesn’t make sense to change the URL address before starting your migration.
+It’s better to change your address mid-migration because there will already be content on the new site for the search engine to process.

-• Having the wrong last modification date in your HTTP header won’t impact SEO.
+• Including the wrong last modification date in your HTTP header won’t impact SEO.

 It’s good to use last-modification date headers appropriately.
 This helps Google estimate how often pages are updated and to adjust its crawling more efficiently, but John Mueller says that neglecting this or doing it wrong won’t hurt your SEO.